 Review Salary Surveys

 Start your one-person salary research project by reviewing salary survey information.
-The Bureau of Labor Statistics is an excellent place to start.
+The Bureau of Labor Statistics (BLS) is an excellent place to start.
 The Occupational Outlook Handbook includes national and state wage projections as well as data for seven major occupational divisions.
 The divisions literally include hundreds of occupations.
-In addition, you can also find a list of the fastest growing occupations and another list of the occupations that are expected to have the most new jobs.
+In addition, you can also find a list of the fastest-growing occupations and another list of the occupations that are expected to have the newest jobs.

 Or maybe you’re just thinking about changing jobs or you’re a college student and haven’t started your career yet.
 In that case, you can research various jobs you may be interested in applying for or that are a good match for your college degree.

 If your city is one of those listed on the "HomeFair.com" website, you'll be able to use their Salary Calculator to get data on a thousand different jobs.
 And, because it's almost as important to know what you need to make in order to pay your bills every month as it is to know how your current (or potential) salary stacks up, this salary calculator's cost-of-living feature does the analysis for you and has other compensation tools to help you determine how much an offer is actually worth.